 Parameter Name Description Permit root login using ssh Sets if root is allowed to login to ABC SBC server using ssh.
 Use 'yes' to allow root login, or 'prohibit-password' to allow login but password and keyboard-interactive authentication disabled, or 'no' to disable.
 List of sshd allowed users List of users allowed to login via ssh, if the ssh app is enabled on Sbc interface.
 Use space to separate more entries.
 Use empty value to allow all users.
-Enable ssh password authentication Enables or disables PasswordAuthentication option in sshd config.
-Default is enabled.
-Blacklist timeout for IP addresses from external sources Timeout in seconds for the IP addresses blacklisted by RESTFul requests.
-Enable sending important syslog entries to ABC monitor Enables or disables sending syslog entries of levels 'critical' up to 'emergency' as an alert to the ABC monitor.
-Automatically add new nodes If enabled, records for new nodes that pull config from configuration master will be automatically added.
+Enable ssh password authenti- Enables or disables PasswordAuthentication option in sshd config.
+Default is cation enabled.
+Blacklist timeout for IP ad- Timeout in seconds for the IP addresses blacklisted by RESTFul requests. dresses from external sources

+· · · · · · · · · · · · · · · · · · · Enable sending important sys- Enables or disables sending syslog entries of levels 'critical' up to 'emer- log entries to ABC monitor gency' as an alert to the ABC monitor.
+Automatically add new nodes If enabled, records for new nodes that pull config from configuration mas- ter will be automatically added.
 If disabled, the configuration master will refuse to provide configuration to nodes that are not already defined in Nodes configuration.
-Session Management enable Enables advanced load-balancing, see more details in the section :ref:Sec-adv-load-balancing Failed system login lock unlock time Time in seconds to keep system accounts locked after 3 failed login attempts.
-Default value is 600 seconds.
-Geoip - license file for geoipupdate command Used to pass license file for geoipupdate command, which is run periodically if the license is provided to retrieve geoip GeoLite 2 database.
+Session Management enable Enables advanced load-balancing, see more details in the section :ref:Sec- adv-load-balancing Failed system login lock unlock Time in seconds to keep system accounts locked after 3 failed login attempts. time Default value is 600 seconds.
+Geoip - account id for geoipup- Used to pass account id for geoipupdate command, which is run periodically date command if the license is provided to retrieve geoip GeoLite 2 database.
 The license has to be created by user using his MaxMind account.
+Geoip - license key for Used to pass license key for geoipupdate command, which is run periodically geoipupdate command if the license is provided to retrieve geoip GeoLite 2 database.
+The license has to be created by user using his MaxMind account.

+5.2.12 Meet-Me web conference Parameters

+Table 12: Meet-me conf Parameters

-When creating the license, select version usable with geoipupdate version 2.5.
-Meet-me conference: Keep participant's name file for (hours) Settings defining for how long files holding webconference participant's name will be kept on the FS (not subject to replications).
-Meet-me conference: Echo the number of participant on event If enable, the number of participant is echo'ed when a participant join or leave the conference room.
+Parameter Name Description Keep participant's name file for Settings defining for how long files holding webconference participant's name (hours) will be kept on the FS (not subject to replications).
+Echo the number of participant If enable, the number of participant is echo'ed when a participant join or leave on event the conference room.
 Alternatively, one may press the star () key while in call to achieve the same.
-Meet-me conference: Use room security pin value for the admin pin If the 'Use security pin' and 'Use admin pin' options are enabled for a room, then the 'admin pin' value is set to the same as the 'security pin'.
-Meet-me conference: path to a directory holding digits wav files The files are used to echo numbers.
-File expected hold values like 'one', 'twenty', ('seven'-)'teen' etc By default the SBC ships 2 flavors of that directory: /usr/lib/sems/audio/webconference/digits/ for English prompts, and /usr/lib/sems/audio/webconference/de/digits/ for Germans one.
+Use room security pin value for If the 'Use security pin' and 'Use admin pin' options are enabled for a room, the admin pin then the 'admin pin' value is set to the same as the 'security pin'.
+Path to directory holding digits The files are used to echo numbers.
+File expected hold values like 'one', wav files 'twenty', '(seven-)teen' etc By default the SBC ships 2 flavors of that directory: /usr/lib/sems/audio/webconference/digits/ for English prompt, and /usr/lib/sems/audio/webconference/de/digits/ for Germans one.
+List of provtables table to Generated webconference name and PIN are persisted to the CCM provtables. watch for expired generated The CCM's configured to attempt to remove expired room from the following room listed provtable every day at 2am.
+Generated rooms validity Number of days generated conference room are considered as 'open'.
+Once (days) a room's closed, it's PIN's blocked for a fixed amount of time.
+Keep expired generated rooms Number of days before closed generated conference room's PIN are un- (days) blocked.

-12.12 System Monitoring Parameters
+5.2.13 System Monitoring Parameters